gxwangdi/Leetcode/116-Populating-Next-Right-Pointers-in-Each-Node/README.md

 Space O(logn).

 level order, put left in first.

+PAY ATTENTION to the Note, this is what you will need to communicate with Interviewer!